carltoncubs/horae/README.md

 Master repo for the cub attendance web application.
 It contains the various components and the master configuration files.

+The project names are names of some of the [Horae](https://en.wikipedia.org/wiki/Horae) from Greek/Roman mythology.

 Submodules in this repository are:

 - Flora (REST API)